shaktikshri/adaptiveSystems/README.md

 Out of all these, updating Critic with experience replay without target scaling and actor in batch along with target scaling gave the best performance.
 The environment was CartPole-v1.
 Timesteps of 500 were achieved within 100 episodes, a further learning rate decay for both actor and critic is expected to speed up this convergence.
-![Experience Replay Critic + Batch Update Actor](RL_Benchmarks/fig1.png)
+![Experience Replay Critic + Batch Update Actor](RL_Benchmarks/fig1.png) The actor still has a high variance even though I used a one step TD error as the advantage.
+However this variance seems to die off once the convergence is achieved, something I'm still trying to explain to myself.

 PS.
 I am working on this file right now so it can appear a bit messed up, please excuse me for it :)